 - Samuel Lindner, MD is chief resident for quality and patient safety at the Durham VA Medical Center.
 Learn more.

-The 2018-19 chief residents will be Jenny Van Kirk, MD; Kara Wegermann, MD; and Winn Seay, MD.
+The 2018-19 chief residents will be Jenny Van Kirk, MD; Kara Wegermann, MD; Winn Seay, MD; and John Paul Shoup, MD.